New airstrikes hit capital of Ethiopia’s Tigray region - NewsBreak

 New airstrikes hit capital of Ethiopia’s Tigray region

-NAIROBI, Kenya (AP) — New airstrikes have hit the capital of region, residents said Wednesday, as video showed injured people with bloodied faces being helped into ambulances and thick black smoke rising into the sky.
-Ethiopia’s government said it was targeting facilities to make and repair weapons, which a spokesman for the rival Tigray forces denied.
+NAIROBI, Kenya (AP) — New airstrikes hit the capital of Ethiopia’s Tigray region and another community on Wednesday, as video from Mekele showed injured people with bloodied faces being rushed to vehicles and thick black smoke rising in the sky.
+Ethiopia’s government said it targeted facilities to make and repair weapons, which a spokesman for the rival Tigray forces denied.

-Meanwhile, the United Nations told The Associated Press it is slashing by more than half its Tigray presence as an Ethiopian government blockade halts humanitarian aid efforts and from lack of food.
+Meanwhile, the United Nations told The Associated Press it is slashing by more than half its Tigray presence as an Ethiopian government blockade halts humanitarian aid efforts and people die from lack of food.

 The war in Africa’s second-most populous country has ground on for nearly a year between Ethiopian and allied forces and the Tigray ones who long dominated the national government before a falling-out with Prime Minister Abiy Ahmed, the 2019 Nobel Peace Prize winner.

+Another airstrike hours later hit Agbe between the communities of Hagere Selam and Tembien, he said, describing the site as a “center of military training and heavy artillery depot.”

-“Not at all,” Kindeya with the Tigray forces told the AP, calling the site a garage “with many old tires.
+A Tigray spokesman denied the Mekele site was related to weapons.
+“Not at all,” Kindeya Gebrehiwot told the AP, calling it a garage “with many old tires.
 That is why it is still blazing.”

+Amit Abrha, who said she was a worker at the site, said she didn’t hear the airstrike coming and collapsed when the attack occurred.
+“People picked me up.
+And when the explosions continued, I went out and saw a person that I know injured and on the ground,” she said in video footage obtained by the AP, as the smoke billowed behind her and fellow residents tried to control the flames.

 The airstrikes have caused fresh panic in a city under siege, where doctors and others have described running out of medicines and other basic needs.